 The remuneration of the Chairman and the other Non-Executive Director comprises fees that are paid via the payroll.
-They no longer participate in the Company's Share Option Scheme.
+During the year incoming Chairman, Geoff Wicks, was awarded 30,000 share options as a part of the on-boarding proess (refer to note 19).
+The Chairman will not participate in the Company's Share Options Scheme going forward.
+The Non-Executive Director no longer participates in the Company's Share Option Scheme.
 Fees are reviewed annually.
 The Non-Executive Directors are not involved in any decisions about their own remuneration.
 No additional fees are payable to the chairmen of the Audit and Remuneration Committees.
-Details of the fees paid in the year to 30 June 2020 are set out below:
+Details of the remuneration paid in the year to 30 June 2021 are set out below: